Bo Xilai scandal: Key players

 Chongqing's Public Security Bureau told British consular officials the cause of death was "overconsumption of alcohol" and his body was then cremated, a decision taken by his family.

-The second wife of Bo Xilai, Ms Gu is a well-known lawyer whose father was a prominent revolutionary.
+The second wife of Bo Xilai, Gu Kailai was a well-known lawyer whose father was a prominent revolutionary.

-Ms Gu studied at Peking University and then opened the Kailai law firm in Beijing.
+Gu Kailai studied at Peking University and then opened the Kailai law firm in Beijing.
 Fluent in English, she wrote a book about her legal battles called Winning a Lawsuit in the US.

-Gu Kailai was tried on 9 August for the murder - a crime she committed, according to state media, because of a conflict over economic interests.
+Gu Kailai was put on trial on 9 August 2012 for the murder - a crime she committed, according to state media, because of a conflict over economic interests.

-A court official said she did not contest the charges, blaming her actions - according to state media - on a "mental breakdown".
+A court official said she did not contest the charges, with state media saying she blamed her actions on a "mental breakdown".

 She reportedly said she would "accept and calmly face any sentence" for poisoning the British businessman with cyanide.